 The Arnolt-Bristol married a stunning body made by Carrozzeria Bertone on a Bristol chassis with an inline six-cylinder engine and offered it in road and race trim.
-The design was unique, production was severely limited and the car earned racing provenance.
+The design is unique, production was severely limited and the car has racing provenance.

 An American in Turin

 Arnolt met Nuccio Bertone at the Turin Auto Show in 1952, attracted by an elegant Bertone-designed coupe and cabriolet built on the MG TD chassis.
 The elegant cars bore a resemblance to early Ferraris, though with a very tall grille still used on the MG.
 Arnolt arranged for MG to ship chassis to Turin to be fitted with the Bertone bodies, then shipped to the U.S. for sale; 65 coupes and 37 cabriolets were made.

 Next, Arnolt bought five 1953 Aston Martin DB2/4 chassis and had them sent to Bertone in Italy to receive custom bodies.
 Three featured a curvaceous roadster body designed by Franco Scaglione, who is perhaps most famous for designing Alfa Romeo’s groundbreaking B.A.T. aerodynamic studies in that period.
 (RM Sotheby’s is offering the B.A.T. trioas a single lot at its Contemporary Art Evening Auction in New York on Oct.
 28.)